Internet real-name system in China: Websites and apps

 In May 2017, Baidu began prompting users when logging in, "In response to national legal requirements, a real name account is required to use Internet services from 6/1.
 To ensure the normal usage of your Baidu account, please complete cell phone number verification as soon as possible.", and accounts can no longer be registered with an email address, and you must use a Chinese cell phone number to complete registration.
 On May 22, 2017, following Baidu's announcement to implement a real-name system, Zhihu announced that it would gradually implement account real-name authentication.
 On July 5, 2017, Bilibili announced that real-name authentication was required for submissions, and domestic users were required to bind their cell phone numbers, while overseas users were required to upload proof of identity in addition to their cell phone numbers.
 On September 22, 2017, Bilibili announced that it would strengthen its real-name authentication mechanism: from September 29, 2017, accounts that had not completed binding their cell phone numbers could not perform operations such as submitting articles, posting pop-ups, sending private messages and comments.

 Since 2022, several Chinese social platforms announced that they would display user locations based on internet protocol (IP) addresses.
 These platforms include Quora-like Zhihu, the domestic version of TikTok, Douyin, and video streaming platform Bilibili.
 The platforms display the province for users located in China or the country or region if the IP address of the user is located overseas.
 Users cannot disable this feature.
 On 31 October 2023, WeChat Public, Sina Weibo, Baidu, Douyin, Today's Headlines, Xiaohongshu, Zhihu, BiliBili, and Kuaishou announced that they would make public the real names of accounts with more than 500,000 followers.

 On July 15, 2025, China officially launched the national online identity authentication system, allowing Chinese netizens are able to submit their personal information to receive an "Internet certificate", a unique code that can be used to verify real-name identities and access online accounts.
 They no longer need to disclose their personal information to private companies and online platforms in order to use online services, though government authorities continue to have access to such information.
+In November 2025, China launched a document regarding artificial intelligence, requiring AI companies to implement a real-name system by requiring users to register with a phone number or national ID.